 - Reducing salaries of the highest paid CEOs of 23 provincial agencies to save $16 million per year

 - Amalgamating or cutting 26 agencies, boards and commissions

 - Freezing salaries of political staff and management in the Alberta Public Service and agencies boards and commissions

 - Signing a new agreement with Alberta's doctors that will save $400 million this year

 More budget information

-Economic outlookSee our economic forecast, including key indicators like jobs and exports, from the first quarter update.
+Economic outlookSee our economic forecast, including key indicators like jobs and exports, from the second quarter update.

 RevenueProvincial revenue comes from sources such as taxes, non-renewable resource revenue, federal transfers and investment income.

 Budget Speech"Jobs, affordability, protecting the services that families count on - these are Albertans' priorities."